 As well as our Privacy Promise, your privacy is protected by law.

-Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
-This includes sharing it outside Travel Day Limited.
+The law says that we are allowed to use personal information only if we have a proper reason to do so.
+This includes sharing it outside of Travel Day Limited.
 The law says we must have one or more of these reasons: